What are the criteria for entry?

-The Fremantle LDC held a School Tour in term 2.
+The Fremantle LDC will be holding an Open Morning on Tuesday 30th May 2024.
 If you would like to arrange another time to view the centre, please phone the office on 9312 4850 or by email Fremantle.LDC@education.wa.edu.au.

 How long will my child stay in the LDC?